Hi-Chew

-Hi-Chew (ハイチュウ, Haichū) is a Japanese fruit candy sold by Morinaga & Company.
+Hi-Chew (ハイチュウ, Haichū) is a brand of chewy candy made by the Japanese confectionary company Morinaga & Company.
+Introduced in 1975, Hi-Chew is known for its soft, elastic texture that is often described as being between chewing gum and soft taffy, and for its wide range of fruit and dessert-inspired flavors.
+Each piece typically consists of a flavored interior surrounded by a lighter outer layer.

+Hi-Chew is sold across Asia, North America, Europe, and Oceania.
+It has become one of Morinaga’s flagship international brands, with more than 170 flavors having been released.
+In the United States, the brand has seen rapid growth since the 2010s, supported by expanded distribution, marketing partnerships, and the opening of a domestic production facility in North Carolina in 2016.

 Origin

-Hi-Chew candy was first released in 1975.
-It was re-released in the packaging of individually wrapped candies in February 1996.

-The origins of Hi-Chew began when Taichiro Morinaga sought to create an edible kind of chewing gum which could be swallowed because of the Japanese cultural taboo against taking food out of one's mouth while eating.
-Morinaga already produced caramel.
-By combining chewy caramel with flavoring, Morinaga was able to create a new candy called Chewlets in 1931.
-The business was hampered immensely by World War II and had to be rebuilt from scratch.
-Chewlets were reintroduced in the form of Hi-Chews, as they are known today.
+The origins of Hi-Chew trace back to the 1930s, when Morinaga & Co. founder Taichiro Morinaga conceived of creating an edible alternative to chewing gum that would avoid the Japanese taboo against removing food from one's mouth in public.
+In 1931, Morinaga & Co. developed a candy called Chewlets by combining chewy caramel with fruit flavorings.
+Although World War II brought the business to a halt, the company rebuilt itself after the war, and Chewlets evolved into the Hi-Chew format that the company introduced in 1975.

 Description

 Hi-Chew candies are individually wrapped in logo-stamped foil or plain white wax paper (depending on the location).
 Each individual candy piece has an outer white coating (the same for most flavors) and a colored, flavored interior.
-Exceptions to the rule are the Strawberry Cheesecake, Yogurt, Cotton Candy, Sweet and Sour Mix, Superfruit Mix, and Fantasy Mix flavors which have a colored outer coating with a white, flavored inside whereas the Cola-flavored Hi-Chews are brown.
+Exceptions to the rule are the Strawberry Cheesecake, Yogurt, Cotton Candy, Sweet and Sour Mix, Superfruit Mix, and Fantasy Mix flavors, which have a colored outer coating with a white, flavored inside, whereas the Cola-flavored Hi-Chews are brown.

 The texture is similar to a cross between chewing gum and fruit-flavored candies in the United States and other western countries, such as the German brand Mamba or the British brand Starburst.
 Hi-Chew is sold in many countries around the world, including Taiwan, China, Singapore, Hong Kong, South Korea, the United States, the United Kingdom, South Africa, Australia and New Zealand.

 Special editions are sometimes released, normally focusing on a specific fruit farmed in Japan and the location where they are grown; examples include Seto Inland Sea lemon and Okinawan Shikuwasa.

 Beginning in 2012, Hi-Chew became a gluten-free product.
 Although the candy never actually contained gluten ingredients, it had been processed in factories that processed gluten.
-It contains gelatin ingredients derived from pork, so it is not halal, kosher, or vegetarian.
+It contains gelatin ingredients derived from pork, so it is not halal, kosher, vegetarian, or vegan.

 Hi-Chew's ingredients include glucose syrup, sugar, hydrogenated palm kernel oil, gelatin, natural and artificial flavors, strawberry juice from concentrate, DL-malic acid, citric acid, emulsifiers, sodium lactate solution, and natural colors (beta-carotene, carmine).
 It may contain soybeans.
 The product also may be processed in facilities which use dairy products.